 If you have been doing the same job for quite a while, you probably do a lot more than when you started.
 Presumably you have been given extra responsibilities too, and of course you have a lot more work experience.
 Perhaps you feel you should really be earning more than you are currently getting on your bank account each month.

 So, you buck up your courage and boldly ask for a meeting with your boss.
 But how should you go about a salary negotiation actually?

 Read our seven tips for getting a raise and go to the negotiating table well prepared.

-Tip 1: sell yourself
+Tip 1: sell yourself for a raise

-Tip 2: prepare yourself carefully for the discussion
+Tip 2: prepare well for the discussion

 Tip 3: ask your colleagues for more information

-Tip 6: always keep it friendly
+Tip 6: always stay friendly

-Tip 7: don´t beat around the bush
+Tip 7: don’t beat about the bush

 Even if you find it difficult to ask for a raise, it is better not to beat about the bush.
 Just get to the point.
 It is fine to start with a few generalities, but if after half an hour you still haven’t asked for a raise, it is taking too long.